 Developmental dysplasia of the hip (DDH) is a hip problem a baby is born with or that happens in the first year of life.
 In this condition, the top of the thighbone doesn't fit securely into the hip socket.
 This problem may affect one or both hip joints.

 In a normal hip , the thighbone fits tightly into a cup-shaped socket in the pelvis, and it is held in place by muscles, tendons, and ligaments.
 But in DDH , the hip socket may be too shallow or the tissues around the joint may be too loose.

 - In mild cases, the

-ligaments and other soft tissues around the hip joint
+ligaments and other soft tissues aren't tight, so the thighbone (femur) moves around more than

 normal in the hip socket.

-enough to let the ball at the top of the thighbone (femoral head) come partway
+- The ball at the top of the thighbone (femoral head) may slip partway

 out of the hip socket.
 This is called subluxation.